bvarnai/respository-installer/README.md

 - Setting `update==false` means repositories are fetched but not updated.
 This is desirable for development projects, so working branches are felt unchanged
 - :warning: Setting `update==true` means repositories are fetched, reset and updated.
 This also means the branch will be switched to the default branch

-:bulb: You can use a bootstap project to host your DevOps scripts etc. for example doLast scripts
+:bulb: You can use a bootstrap project to host your DevOps scripts etc. for example doLast scripts

 ## Usage